MicrosoftDocs/architecture-center/docs/example-scenario/security/hardened-web-app-content.md

 2. A custom fully qualified domain name (FQDN) is chosen to represent the back-end web app and is mapped through CNAME or A DNS records to the public IP address of an Azure firewall or third-party network virtual appliance.
 3. A private endpoint for the web app is created in a virtual network subnet (*subnet-privatelink* in the example).
 3. The Azure firewall or third-party network virtual appliance is deployed in a virtual network (*Hub Virtual Network* in the example) and configured to perform destination NAT (DNAT) of incoming requests to the private IP address of the private endpoint associated with the web app.
 4. The wep app is assigned the custom FQDN through the [domain verification ID property of the web app](/Azure/app-service/manage-custom-dns-migrate-domain#bind-the-domain-name-preemptively).
-This allows the custom FQDN already mapped to the public IP of the Azure firewall or third-party network virtual appliance to be reused with the web app without altering DNS name resolution and network flows.
+This allows the custom FQDN already mapped to the public IP of the Azure firewall or third-party network virtual appliance to be reused with the web app without altering Domain Name System (DNS) name resolution and network flows.
 5. The web app connects to a virtual network subnet (*subnet-webapp* in the example) through regional VNet integration.
 The **Route All** flag is enabled, which forces all outbound traffic from the web app into the virtual network and allows the web app to inherit the virtual network's DNS resolution configuration, including custom DNS servers and integration with [private DNS zones](/azure/dns) used for private endpoint name resolution.
 7. A custom [route table](/azure/virtual-network/virtual-networks-udr-overview#custom-routes) that's attached to the web app subnet (*subnet-webapp* in the example) forces all outbound traffic that's coming from the web app to go to the Azure firewall or third-party network virtual appliance.
 8. One or more private DNS zones link to the virtual network that contains the web app (*Spoke Virtual Network* in the example) to allow DNS resolution of PaaS resources deployed with private endpoints.